This post may contain affiliate links. Please read our disclosure policy.

-One Pot – The beef and veggies all get cooked in the same pot with the rice for easy clean up.
+- One Pot – The beef and veggies all get cooked in the same pot with the rice for easy clean up.

-Variations – Dirty Rice can be made so many different ways by swapping in different proteins and even adjusting the spice level.
+- Variations – Dirty Rice can be made so many different ways by swapping in different proteins and even adjusting the spice level.

-Filling – Thanks to the ground beef, this recipe is super filling as both a side or even a main dish.
+- Filling – Thanks to the ground beef, this recipe is super filling as both a side or even a main dish.

 Ingredients for Dirty Rice

-Ground Beef – I prefer to use lean ground beef, at least 85-90% lean.
+- Ground Beef – I prefer to use lean ground beef, at least 85-90% lean.

-The Cajun “Holy Trinity” – Onion (I like to use sweet yellow onion), green bell pepper (classic, but you can use another color), and celery.
+- The Cajun “Holy Trinity” – Onion (I like to use sweet yellow onion), green bell pepper (classic, but you can use another color), and celery.

-Spices – Kosher salt, black pepper, cajun seasoning blend.
+- Spices – Kosher salt, black pepper, cajun seasoning blend.

-White Rice – use uncooked, regular long grain rice.
+- White Rice – use uncooked, regular long grain rice.

-Beef Broth – I prefer low sodium.
+- Beef Broth – I prefer low sodium.

-Green Onions – also called scallions and are great as a garnish.
+- Green Onions – also called scallions and are great as a garnish.

 How To Make It

-Be sure to check the recipe card below for full ingredients & instructions.
+See recipe card below for ingredient quantities and full instructions.

-Cook beef and vegetables – Cook the ground beef in a large dutch oven over medium high heat, crumbling as you go.
+- Cook beef and vegetables – Cook the ground beef in a large dutch oven over medium high heat, crumbling as you go.
 Remove the beef from the pot and add the onion, bell pepper, and celery to the same pot (no need to wipe clean) and saute until until tender.
 Add the garlic and cook for just a minute more then add the spices and toss to combine.

-Add remaining ingredients – Add the ground beef back to the pot along with the rice and broth.
+- Add remaining ingredients – Add the ground beef back to the pot along with the rice and broth.
 Stir to combine everything.

-Simmer – Bring everything to a simmer then cover with a tight fitting lid, lower the temp and cook for 20 minutes.
+- Simmer – Bring everything to a simmer then cover with a tight fitting lid, lower the temp and cook for 20 minutes.